vikp6/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
+The most important improvement is reducing the verbage that the device will need to listen to.
+I've realized that the voice to text functionality is quite finnicky so I am reducing the interaction to having the user just say the NFL team name.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+Although I did not have time to implement it this time, including a joystick to manually select a team via the display would be useful.
+This is especially useful if the device is unable to register what team is being said by the user.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system